gpdowney/lightweightLSAT/docs/reason/understand.md

----
-title: Understand the Argument
+# Step 2: Understand the Argument
-cat: reason
-permalink: reason/understand
----

-This page outlines the second Reasoning step and most important skill: *understanding the argument.*
+This page outlines the 2nd step of solving Reasoning questions: understanding the argument.

 There are two aspects to understanding: